ietf-wg-cellar/matroska-specification/index_matroska.md

 - It is an envelope in which there can be many audio, video, and subtitles streams, allowing the user to store a complete movie or CD in a single file.

 Matroska is designed with the future in mind.
-It incorporates features like:
+It incorporates features such as:

 - Fast seeking in the file
 - Chapter entries